opensearch-project/documentation-website/_field-types/mapping-parameters/index.md

 Parameter | Description
 :--- | :---
 `true`  | New fields can be added to the mapping dynamically.
 This is the default.
 `false` | New fields cannot be added to the mapping dynamically.
 If a new field is detected, it is not indexed or searchable.
-However, it is still retrievable from the _source field.
+However, it is still retrievable from the `_source` field.
 `strict` | Throws exception and fail the indexing operation when new fields are detected.
-`strict_allow_templates` | If the new detected fields can match any pre-defined dynamic template in the mapping, then they will be added to the mapping, if not match an exception will be thrown as same as `strict`.
+`strict_allow_templates` | If the new detected fields can match any predefined dynamic template in the mapping, then they will be added to the mapping, if not match an exception will be thrown as same as `strict`.

 ## Example 1
 Create an index with setting `dynamic` to `true`(or do not set):